1099-R Documents

 Q: How often can I transfer assets from one investment choice to another?

 A: You may submit 20 Investment Choice transfers each Contract Year for each Contract by U.S. Mail, Client Access Line, Internet, telephone, or facsimile.
 Once these 20 Investment Choice transfers have been executed, you may submit any additional Investment Choice transfers only in writing by U.S. Mail or overnight delivery service.
 Transfer requests sent by same day mail or courier service will not be accepted.
 Requests made after the close of the New York Stock Exchange (NYSE) will receive the next business day's price.
-Also, please speak with your financial professional about our systematic transfer options, such as Dollar Cost Averaging and Dollar Cost Averaging Plus.
+Also, please speak with your financial professional about our systematic transfer options, such as Dollar Cost Averaging.

 A:You may submit 20 Investment Choice transfers each Contract Year for each Contract by U.S. Mail, Client Access Line, Internet, telephone, or facsimile.
 Once these 20 Investment Choice transfers have been executed, you may submit any additional Investment Choice transfers only in writing by U.S. Mail or overnight delivery service.
 Transfer requests sent by same day mail or courier service will not be accepted.
 Requests made after the close of the New York Stock Exchange (NYSE) will receive the next business day's price.
 Also, please speak with your financial professional about our systematic transfer options, such as Dollar Cost Averaging.